 - avoid wearing constrictive clothing around the waist or lower extremities

 Travellers at an increased risk of VTE are advised to consider the use of properly fitted below knee graduated compression socksproviding 15 to 30mmHg of pressure at the ankle.
-These socksreduce the risk of symptomatic VTE [10,11] and also reduce swelling associated with long haul flights [12, 13].
-Furthermore, it has been shown that the risk of asymptomatic VTE is reduced in travellers using compression socks .
+These socks reduce the risk of symptomatic VTE [10,11] and also reduce swelling associated with long haul flights [10, 12, 13].
+Furthermore, it has been shown that the risk of asymptomatic (symptomless) VTE is reduced in travellers using compression socks [4, 10].
 Pregnant travellers on flights >4 hours should have graduated compression socks fitted [11, 13].
-It is important for all travellers that compression stockings are correctly measured and fit properly as poorly fitted socks could further increase the risk of VTE.
+It is important for all travellers that compression socks are correctly measured and fit properly as poorly fitted socks can cause discomfort and at worse affect the blood circulation of the leg .

 Low molecular weight heparin (LMWH)